christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 There was never a "Roman Empire," a "Persian Empire," and an "Indian Empire".
 There was only the Dragon Empire, stretching from the Atlantic to the Pacific, whose king carried the title "The Great King of Kings, Lord of the Four Quarters, the Serpent of Wisdom, the Sun of the Earth".
 His name was Sar in Akkad.
 His name was Asar in Egypt.
 His name was Mithridates in Pontus.
 His name was Caesar in Rome.
 His name was Alexander in Greece.
 His name was Azes in India.
 His name was Kanishka in Kushan.
 His name was Khan in the Steppe.

+The Flavian-Vatican-Jesuit forgery did not just forge texts.
+They orchestrated a global demographic reset—replacing the R1a "Golden Clan" with the J1/J2/E-M81/O2 populations that now dominate the world.

-The Flavian-Vatican-Jesuit forgery was designed to destroy this memory and replace it with a fragmented, inverted history, but the coins still say As.
+But the coins still say As.
 The Jats still say Asinder.
 The Ossetians still call themselves As.
 The Russians are still the Roxolani—the "Shining Asii".
 And the river Narmada still flows from the Asii mountains to the Asii sea.

 Ateas never died.
 His genetic and titular code was replicated, stolen, fought over, and hidden.
 But it was never extinguished.
 This book is the key to waking the King in the Mountain.
 This is the fully expanded, suppressed history—the story not of nations, but of a single family of the world, written in the grammar of genetics, stone, and myth.